gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Sensy, had switched to lighter gear that would still seem heavy to anyone unfamiliar with the icy winds of the high mountains.
 Grappa Gas's son Aft, who had been splitting logs with an ax to make shingles, was the only one in shirtsleeves, but he wasn't the only one scowling at the new arrival.
+At his side, his very pregnant wife Rind shushed him every time he muttered to her.

 Noxy's mother Indy thumped the speaker's drum three times and stepped up onto the squared-off stone that marked the center of the square.
 "Friends," she said